OzTamir/TalkASM/README.md

-TalkASM - Simple Chat written in x86 NASM
+TalkASM - Web Chat written in x86 NASM
 ============

 ![TalkASM Preview](https://raw2.github.com/OzTamir/TalkASM/master/demo.png)

 ## Introduction
-TalkASM is a simple instant-messaging (IM) utility written almost entirly in x86 Assembly language (NASM) and is meant to be run on a Ubuntu host (both client and server).
+TalkASM is a instant-messaging (IM) utility written almost entirly in x86 Assembly language (NASM) and is meant to be run on a Ubuntu host (both client and server).
 For a GUI I've used the great Gtk+ library.

 ## Files